PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 It is mandatory that each file uses the most restrictive file format that is compatible with the preferences.
 So even though an SOC file can also be formatted as a TOI file, the SOC file format should be used.

+It is mandatory that no orders appears more than once, the multiplicity value for each order is used for that.

 To conclude, here is an example of the first lines of a data file of complete orders with ties (TOC) (taken from the debian election dataset).
 ```text